-Pine Ridge and Lorraine Federation is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
+Pine Ridge and Lorraine Federation is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this committment.
 Safeguarding is an umbrella term and covers many more aspects than just child protection.

 - protecting children from maltreatment